• About

 Boundary

-Boundaries are Truman Road South on the north, the Kansas City Terminal Railway tracks on the south, Troost Avenue on the East, and Broadway Boulevard on the west.
-These boundaries are a subset of the official neighborhood boundary of the Crossroads Arts District and the Crossroads Community Association on file with the City of Kansas City.
+The Crossroads Community Improvement District is generally bounded by Truman Road on the north, the Kansas City Terminal Railway tracks on the south, Troost Avenue on the east, and Broadway Boulevard on the west.
+There are excluded parcels that are already part of existing or proposed CIDs (to comply with existing City guidance against stacking CIDs).
+These boundaries are a subset of the official neighborhood boundary of the Crossroads Arts District and the Crossroads Community Association on file with the City of Kansas City, Missouri.

 ↑ Back to Top